 A touching voice, a story to tell, that’s what most of the singers have in common.
-However, what makes them stand out individually, as songwriters and take it one step further is the way they embody a specific feeling, a story.
+However, what makes them stand out individually, as songwriters and take it one step further is the way they embody their stories.

 It is obvious that creatives draw inspiration from their own daily experiences, nothing revolutionary about it.
 The difference is that some artists know how to make you feel things And that is what we are looking for.
+In the myriad of events we have attended this year, some artists remarkably distinguished themselves and we want to tell you about them.
 You will find below singer-songwriters who stood out for us this year.

 Modern tales will often start on The Internet; Youtube and Tumblr, where tons of twentysomethings built communities of interest in the 2010s.
 Lewis Watson is one of those who shared their music on there and whose music got shared by thousands.
 It allowed him to shine and eventually blossom.